Old Norse poetry: Distinction between Skaldic and Eddic poetry

 Scholarly distinction between Eddic and Skaldic works largely derives both from differing manuscript traditions and their typical matter and style.

 Manuscript sources

 One major distinction between Skaldic and Eddic poetry derives from the manuscript sources of the surviving known works.
 The large majority of works described as "Eddic" are found only in the Codex Regius, while a few of the poems found in it also survive in independent recensions in the AM 748 I 4to manuscript.
 Many verses from these Eddic poems are also quoted as evidence in the Prose Edda.
 Some poems not found in the early Eddic manuscripts are still considered to be "Eddic" due to their style.
-Examples include the "Lay of Ríg" from the Codex Wormianus; the "Lay of Hyndla" from the Flatey-jarbók; and, the "Lay of Svipdag", which is only found in later, paper manuscripts (rather than vellum).
+Examples include the "Lay of Ríg" from the Codex Wormianus; the "Lay of Hyndla" from the Flateyjar-bók; and, the "Lay of Svipdag", which is only found in later, paper manuscripts (rather than vellum).
 Together, all of these poems are grouped under the somewhat fluid term the Poetic Edda.